Healthy UNH Blogger: Suzanne Hogan , All Entries

 Many of us may find falling asleep difficult when we cannot seem to stop thinking or worrying.Try to focus instead on relaxing with a breathing technique.If you still cannot stop your thoughts, try jotting them down on paper by your bed.This way, you know you will not forget them and you can review them in the morning.

-To learn all of the tips for getting a better night's sleep, check out the Help Guide's website.Tagged In: Health, Healthy UNH, melatonin, Mental Health, physical health, Sleep, sleep cycle, Suzy
+To learn all of the tips for getting a better night's sleep, check out the Help Guide's website.Tagged In: Health, Healthy UNH, melatonin, Mental Health, mental wellness, physical health, Sleep, sleep cycle, Suzy

 By: Suzanne Hogan